Cambridge-ICCS/FTorch/fortran-pytorch-lib/README.md

 We want to be able to run ML models directly in Fortran.
-Initially let's assume that the model has been trained in some other language (say Python) and saved (e.g. as a SavedModel).
+Initially let's assume that the model has been trained in some other language (say Python).
 We want to run inference on this model without having to call the Python executable.
 This should be possible by using the existing ML C/C++ interfaces.

 # PyTorch